stanhii/stats220/README.md

-# STATS220
+# 🎓 STATS220 🎓
 Welcome to the STATS220 Project 1 Repository!
-This repository contains all the necessary files and resources for completing Project 1 of STATS220.
+This repository contains all the necessary files and resources for completing 📶Project 1 of STATS220.

 ![pika](7rCc.gif)

-## About STATS220
+## About STATS220 📊

 _STATS220_ is a course focusing on introducing R programming to handle data science problems, from importing, wrangling, visualising data, to reproducible reporting, for effective data-driven decision making.
 We cover various aspects of handling and analyzing data using modern tools and techniques.
-Find out more [here](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1243)!
+Find out more [here](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1243) 😊!

-## Project Details
+## Project Details 🎯

 Project 1 provides us (students) with hands-on experience in applying data technologies to real-world scenarios.

 More detailed information about this project can be found [here](https://www.stat.auckland.ac.nz/~fergusson/stats220_S124/project1.php).

-## Mark Scheme
+## Mark Scheme 📈
 This is the mark scheme used to grade this project.
 - The GitHub repo contains the required files (1)
 - The Markdown syntax used meets the stated requirements (1)